 Gregg Simpson’s career spans almost six decades, and includes work done in a range of styles, particularly surrealism and abstraction.
 Browse the new work done in the mediums of painting, pastel, ink and mixed media.

-Simpson is also the subject of a BRAVO TV Documentary entitled A New Arcadia: The Art of Gregg Simpson and various series can be seen on his page of videos and animations.
-You can make an appointment to visit his studio on Bowen Island, now the home of Coastal Patterns Gallery, formerly on Artisan Square.
+Gregg Simpson is the subject of a BRAVO TV Documentary entitled A New Arcadia: The Art of Gregg Simpson.
+You can make an appointment to visit Gregg’s studio on Bowen Island, now the home of Coastal Patterns Gallery, formerly located in Artisan Square.

 Nicole Donnely, a curator in Mexico City, wrote that Simpson’s paintings flux between the solid, rooted world and the ethereal.
 Writer and Surrealist historian, José Pierre, a colleague of André Breton in the Surrealist Group, wrote that Simpson knows how to add pyramids and clouds, geometry and the breeze, the palpable and the impalpable, the visible and the invisible